offbynull/learn/Math/input/input.md

 Fraction equality
 ```

-Conceptually, you can think of `{bm} fraction multiplication` as an extension to integer multiplication.
+Conceptually, you can think of `{bm} fraction multiplication/(fraction number multiplication|fraction multiplication)/i` as an extension to integer multiplication.
 In integer multiplication, you're repeatedly adding the same value for a certain number of iterations.
 For example, in `{kt} 4 \cdot 2`, the number 4 is being added for 2 iterations: `{kt} 4 + 4`.

 Fraction multiplication follows the same concept but may also involve the adding of a partial value.
 For example, imagine `{kt} 4 \cdot \frac{5}{2}`.
 Recall that fractions can be thought of as unresolved integer division -- the fraction `{kt} \frac{5}{2}` is just another way of saying `{kt} 5 \div 2`.